What Are Postbiotic Metabolites?

 The Unsung Heroes of Our Health

-- Amino acids (building blocks of protein)*
+- Amino acids – These organic compounds are the building blocks of protein

-- Nitric oxide (crucial for cardiovascular health)*
+- Nitric oxide –These are crucial for cardiovascular health.

 - Organic acids –For example, fulvic and humic acids.
 They combine with minerals, making them easier to absorb and help maintain the correct pH in the GI tract.

 Our Health Suffers from Lack of Postbiotics

 A robust, naturally diverse community of intestinal bacteria (i.e., a healthy microbiome) will make all the postbiotics a body needs.
 However, when fewer families of bacteria are on board, the variety of postbiotics is also reduced—and our vitality suffers.
 Sadly, many factors like smoking, most medications, chlorine in drinking water, junk food, pesticides and chemicals around the home have reduced the diversity of intestinal bacteria.